codingABI/KY040/README.md

 ## Appendix
 ### Background
-KY040 is library for KY-040 rotary encoders.
+KY040 is a library for KY-040 rotary encoders.
 There are a lot of libraries existing for KY-040, but I found no library (at least 12/2023) which

 1. works without the need of interrupt enabled pins for the CLK (aka.
 A) and DT (aka.
 B)
 2. and has a stable debouncing using a signal state table (without debouncing the KY-040 rotary encoder is a mess)